Tracer advection

 delete!(model, Tracer(:ch4))Dict{Symbol, Tracer} with 1 entry:

-What you should not do is add a tracer to the model after it has been initialized.
+What you should not do is add a tracer to the model after it has been initialized, as this would leave it without its required variables that are allocated at initialize!(model).
 You can check that the tracers exists in the variables with

 simulation = initialize!(model)